ezraermy/portfolio-app/README.md

 # showcaseme
-Portfolio built with React and Redux - Showcasing my work and skills on a dynamic web app.
+Portfolio built with React - Showcasing my work and skills on a dynamic web app.